 The dog walk is an essential contact obstacle used in the sport of dog agility.
-The dog walk consists of a long up ramp, a flat top and a long down ramp.
-The dog must step in the contact zones on the up and down side of the ramps, and maneuver all the way across without falling or faulting.
-The dog walk can be a difficult obstacle for a dog to master, but with a little work, you can construct your own dog walk at home to hone skills.
+Any DIY dog walk consists of a long up ramp, a flat top, and a long down ramp.
+Your canine companion must step in the contact zones on the up and down side of the ramps, and maneuver all the way across without falling or faulting.
+The DIY dog walk can be a difficult obstacle for any dog to master, regardless of if they're a natural athlete or not.
+But with a little work, you can construct your own dog walk at home to hone their skills.

 Cut your two sheets of plywood in half, lengthwise so that you have four sections that are 2 feet wide by 8 feet long.
+Use good, durable wood when building your DIY dog walk.
+Sturdy lumber will offer years of use from your obstacles.
 Apply a coating of wood glue to the top of one of the pieces, and lay another piece directly on top of it, pressing down to assure a good bond.
 Clamp the pieces together until they dry.
 Screw the boards together once the glue is dry to ensure they stay together.
 These pieces will make up your up and down ramps.

 Measure out 48 inches on four of the 1 by 4 by 8 boards, and cut them at the mark.
 These boards will be used as the bases to support your dog walk.
 Cut the remaining boards into two 36-inch sections each, which will leave you with one 24-inch section per board.
 These pieces will be your supports for the bases.